ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/resource_table.md

     {% tool "beacon" %} is a GA4GH standard which enables standardised querying across multiple sources.

+{: .important }
-{% include callout.html type="important" content="Don't forget to add the `\"` double quotes around the tool_id and make sure to use the exact tool_id as described in the yaml file." %}
+Don't forget to add the `"` double quotes around the tool_id and make sure to use the exact tool_id as described in the yaml file.

 ## Listing all resources